unepwcmc/ocean-plus-habitats/README.md

 5. Check CSV formatting is correct, especially headers.
 6. Check mangroves data contains multiple years.
 7. Update `habitats.yml` with `total_area` and `protected_area` from *global* stats.
-8. Create a new `global_statistics.zip` file and add to repo.
+8. Create a new `global_statistics.zip` file and add to repo and server.
 9. Check whether you need to do anything else with O+ team.
 10. Check the documentation is still relevant, and update if neccessary.
 11. Commit everything and push to GitHub.
 Then create a PR and review it yourself for any mistakes.